Kafū, aged forty-one.

 September 27th.

-I heard there was a suitable house for sale in Takanawa Minami-chō and went to see it.
+Hearing that there was a suitable house for sale in Takanawa Minami-chō, I went to see it.

-As I passed by the gate of Rakutenkyo, I stopped to renew our old acquaintance, but the master was absent.
+When I passed by the gates of Rakutenkyo and stopped in intending to renew acquaintances, the master was not present.

 September 28th.